It’s here –the day you take the leap into the wild and wooly world of entrepreneurship, leaving behind the security and stability of a “normal” job.

 In a 2015 interview on The Motivated Millennial Blog, Barrel Backers Co-founder, Adam Rivette, stated, “Learn as much as you can from others before jumping in and starting your own business.
 It’s not as glamorous as current news sources would have you believe, but if it is your calling, then there’s no better place to be.”

 Go work for your soon-to-be competitor.
+Land an internship.
 Find a hiring company that’s in the same space as your proposed entity.
 This isn’t an act of corporate espionage; it’s simply strategic recon.
 You aren’t scouting out competitor’s secrets – you’re gleaning tips and tricks to what may and may not work.
 Approach this type of industry experience as you would a buffet – take what looks good and apply it to your own business, pass on all the rest.

 Get a mentor, like, now.